On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Computational complexity of simulating short-time dynamics under the geometrically local matrix

-In this section, we show that the computational complexity of $O(n)$-qubit quantum algorithms for simulating short-time (i.e. $t=\mathrm{polylog}(N)$) dynamics under the geometrically local matrix is equivalent to that of $\mathrm{polylog}(N)$-time probabilistic classical computation.
-To this end, we first show that $\mathrm{polylog}(N)$-time probabilistic classical computers can simulate the $O(n)$-qubit quantum algorithm for simulating short-time dynamics.
+In this section, we show that the computational complexity of simulating short-time (i.e. $t=\mathrm{polylog}(N)$) dynamics under the geometrically local matrix is upper-bounded by that of $\mathrm{polylog}(N)$-time probabilistic classical computation and is lower-bounded by that of $\mathrm{polylog}(N)$-time and $O(n)$-space probabilistic classical computation.
+To this end, we first show that $\mathrm{polylog}(N)$-time probabilistic classical computers can simulate the short-time dynamics.
 In Sec.~\ref{sec:dequantizing-QEVT} and Sec.~\ref{sec:applications}, we have provided the dequantized algorithm for estimating the quantity given by this short-time dynamics.
 However, this is insufficient as a result of classical easiness since it does not address the sampling problem, which is considered a more challenging task in the context of quantum advantage.
 In the following, we thus show that sampling from the short-time evolved state under the geometrically local matrix can also be simulated classically.